AlibabaCloudDocs/ots/intl.en-US/Compute-Analysis/MaxCompute /Use MaxCompute to access Tablestore.md

 3. Create an AccessKey pair for the RAM user.

 4. Create a role in the RAM console to authorize MaxCompute to access Tablestore.
-For more information, see [Allow MaxCompute to access Table Store across accounts](/intl.en-US/Compute-Analysis/MaxCompute /Allow MaxCompute to access Table Store across accounts.md).
+For more information, see [Cross-account authorization](/intl.en-US/Compute-Analysis/MaxCompute /Cross-account authorization.md).

 5. In the Tablestore console, create an instance and a table.
 For more information, see [Create instances](/intl.en-US/Quick Start/Create instances.md) and [Create tables](/intl.en-US/Quick Start/Create tables.md).